-“The Pelletier Lab focuses on mechanisms of translational control in normal and pathological settings.
+“The Pelletier Lab focuses on defining mRNA structure/function relationships and how this impacts on gene expression in normal and pathological settings.
 Translation is a fundamental process integral to cellular protesostasis with most regulation imposed at the level of initiation.
-Deciphering regulatory networks that govern this process is vital to understanding both normal and abnormal cell survival, differentiation, and proliferation.
-To this end, our laboratory uses the tools of chemical biology, RNAi screening technology, and tractable mouse models to probe and target various aspects of translation in specific settings.
-Our laboratory is also developing tools of genome engineering to dissect regulatory events in vivo.”
+The 5’ untranslated regions (UTRs) of an mRNA can profoundly impact on the initiation process and affect its translational output.
+Deciphering these cis-regulatory signals and characterizing trans-acting factors that govern this process is vital to understanding both normal and abnormal cell survival, differentiation, and proliferation.
+To this end, our laboratory uses the tools of chemical biology, RNAi screening technology, tractable mouse cancer models, and CRISPR-based precise genome engineering to probe and target various aspects of translation initiation in specific settings."

 To facilitate our research, we combine chemical biology, molecular genetic, and genomic tools that enable us to explore the contribution of deregulated translation to cancer biology in a comprehensive way.
 We have recently developed mouse cancer models that mimic small molecule-mediated targeted inhibition at the organismal level and have used these to validate the concept of targeting translation initiation in vivo.
 Furthermore, we have developed powerful methods for applying genome engineering technology to suppress gene function in a stable manner.
 Current efforts strive to integrate powerful mouse cancer models, chemical biology, and genome engineering to explore the role of translation in tumor maintenance and cell death mechanisms and characterize their impact on treatment response.